ichabod801/dm/CAMPAIGN_FILES.md

 [70] {female} {clan}
 ```

-This gives a thiry percent chance that wome will have a descriptive clan name using a random noun and adjective, and a seventy percent chance that they will have a standard clan name.
+This gives a thirty percent chance that women will have a descriptive clan name using a random noun and adjective, and a seventy percent chance that they will have a standard clan name.
 Note that here you have a female name part, and a female gender.
 That is fine, Egor can keep track of them separately.

 Only use the same name part twice if you want it to repeat.
 For example, say you want a patronymic (a name based on the father's name).
 You might think to try '{male} {clan}, son of {male}'.
 However, the way Egor works, the patronymic will always be the same as the first name.
 To fix this, just copy the list of male names, and make another name part called 'father'.
 Then '{male} {clan}, son of {father}' will (generally) give a different name for the patronymic.